pydev11/Private-Sploit-V1/README.md

 # 1. Install Python3 From
 https://www.python.org/downloads/release/python-395/

-After that install The source folder
+After that install The exploited roblox aka printsploit/exploitedroblox.sh which u put in terminal

+then install the sploit code / download

 # 2. Open Macos Terminal and put
 cd ~/Put/printsploit